A Decade Marked By Outrage Over Drug Prices

 EpiPen: A steady stream of price increases adds up

-By the time EpiPen's list price reached $300 per auto-injector in 2016, its manufacturer, Mylan, had made more than a dozen price hikes in just six years.
+By the time the EpiPen's list price reached $300 per auto-injector in 2016, its manufacturer, Mylan, had made more than a dozen price hikes in just six years.

 People clamored for a cheaper generic of the product, which injects a dose of epinephrine to counteract allergic reactions.